ISISNeutronMuon/SScanSS-2/README.md

 How to build the documentation
 ------------------------------
-The documentation currently hosted using Github pages at [https://isisneutronmuon.github.io/SScanSS-2/](https://isisneutronmuon.github.io/SScanSS-2/).
+The documentation is currently hosted using Github pages at [https://isisneutronmuon.github.io/SScanSS-2/](https://isisneutronmuon.github.io/SScanSS-2/).
-The source is in **docsrc** folder while the build is in the **docs** folder.
-Source can be  built using Sphinx make file.
+The documentation should be built using the provided Sphinx make file.
+The restructured text source is in the **docs** folder while the build will be placed in the **docs/_build** folder.

-    cd docsrc
+    cd docs
     make clean
     make html